 - Any other details your potential guests would appreciate knowing beforehand

 On Airbnb, nothing helps you win guests over as much as details.
-If your place has aspects and features that make it stand out among other rentals, definitely mention it.
-Those details make your place unique.
+If your place has aspects and features that stand out among other rentals, definitely mention it.
+Those details make your house unique.
 The more accurate the information you feed your guests is, the higher the chance of making a profit as a host.

-Imagine browsing through all kinds of places on an app and seeing a place for a stay that offers no pictures at all.
-At times like this, the guest would not know what kind of place they are facing, so they likely skip your offer and choose another place.
+People browse through all kinds of places on the app and see your place that offers no pictures at all.
+At times like this, the guest would not know what type of atmosphere they are facing, noting will intrigue them, and they would skip your offer and choose another location at once.
 Adding images to your hosting profile is a real game-changer.

 Set Straight Your Rules

 When you are a host, you can always use the phrase “my roof, my rules.”
-If you have any reason to forbid bringing along pets, smoking, or giving parties, let the guests know beforehand.
+Let the guests know if you have any reason to forbid bringing along pets, smoking, or throwing parties.
 This way, you can prevent unpleasant encounters and unfortunate arguments.